keptn/lifecycle-toolkit/CONTRIBUTING.md

 ## Linters

 This project uses a set of linters to ensure good code quality.
-In order to make proper use of those linters inside an IDE, the following configurations are required.<br>
+In order to make proper use of those linters inside an IDE, the following configuration is required.<br>
 Further information can also be found at the `golangci-lint` documentation [here](https://golangci-lint.run/usage/integrations/)

 ### Visual Studio Code